Andrew-Chen-Wang/django-async-redis/README.rst

 - Hey, I'm Andrew.
 I'm busy in college, but I wanted to help contribute to Django's async ecosystem.
-- Lots of code and docs is taken from django-async-redis, including the tests.
+- Lots of code and docs is taken from django-redis, including the tests.
   I just needed to port everything to asyncio and aioredis.
 - I used cookiecutter-pypackage to generate this project.
 - Thank you to Python Discord server's async topical chat